 The main cause of PCL tears is a strong external force applied to the knee.
 Specifically, the following situations are possible:

-- sports injury: In sports such as soccer, rugby, and skiing, direct impact to the knee can cause rupture.
+- Sports injuries : In sports such as soccer, rugby, and skiing, knee injuries can occur due to direct impact.

 Diagnosis of posterior cruciate ligament rupture

-- Interview and inspection: First, the doctor will take a detailed interview about the patient's symptoms and injury.
-Next, we will visually inspect your knee for swelling or deformity.
+- History and physical examination : First, the doctor will ask you detailed questions about your symptoms and injuries.
+Next, they will inspect your knee for swelling or deformity.

-- Manual inspection: Manual tests such as the posterior drawer test and the Lachman test are performed to assess the stability of the knee.
+- Manual Examination : Manual examinations such as the posterior drawer test and Lachman test are performed to assess knee stability.

 Treatment for posterior cruciate ligament rupture